What Is CPI And How Is Inflation Measured?

 When calculating inflation, there are several factors to consider.
 First, economic growth must be considered.
 Economic growth affects the prices of goods and services, so it is important to factor in how the economy is doing when calculating inflation.

 Second, changes in supply and demand should also be taken into account.
-If supply is decreasing relative to the amount of people wanting the product or service, then prices will generally increase.
+If supply is decreasing relative to the number of people wanting the product or service, then prices will generally increase.
 Conversely, if demand is decreasing relative to the availability of a certain good or service, then prices will generally decrease.

 Third, political events should be taken into account when calculating inflation as well.
 Political decisions can have an effect on price changes.
 For example, a trade war between two countries could lead to an increase in prices for imported goods between those countries.
 In addition, tariffs and other government policies affecting imports and exports can also impact prices.

 Finally, external factors like natural disasters or pandemics should also be taken into consideration when assessing inflation.
-These kinds of events can cause prices to increase or decrease due to lack of supply or excess demand that was created during such events.
+These kinds of events can cause prices to increase or decrease due to a lack of supply or excess demand that was created during such events.

 In conclusion, many factors should be considered when calculating inflation including economic growth, changes in supply and demand, political events and external factors.